 \subsection{The affine case}

-Similarly as in Section~\ref{sec41}, we show that $\X$ given by \eqref{eq:X1d} for a diffusion $X$ of form \eqref{eq:SDE1d_new} is an $\Tcal(S)$-valued affine process, for which we can express the map $R$ explicitly in terms of the coefficients of \eqref{eq:SDE1d_new}.
+Similarly to Section~\ref{sec41}, we show that $\X$ given by \eqref{eq:X1d} for a diffusion $X$ of the form \eqref{eq:SDE1d_new} is a $\Tcal(S)$-valued affine process, for which we can express the map $R$ explicitly in terms of the coefficients of \eqref{eq:SDE1d_new}.
 We start here by formulating the affine transform formula via the transport equation, similarly as in Theorem~\ref{thm:affinetrans}.
 Recall also that $\nabla$ denotes the component-wise derivative in the sense of Definition~\ref{def1}.